-Several years ago, there were many jobs open and available for everyone in the United States.
-Nowadays finding a job that is able to support a single individual or an entire family can be a tough challenge.
+Several years ago, there were many jobs open and available to everyone in the United States.
+Nowadays, finding a job that is able to support a single individual or an entire family can be a tough challenge.
 It is an undeniable fact that the unemployment rate in the United States has risen dramatically in the past few years.
 On the bright side, there are still jobs open that have wages that can support an entire family.
-Aside from providing a sufficient salary, this job is also a very honourable one.
+Aside from providing a sufficient salary, this job is also a very honorable one.

 Why Become a Certified Nursing Assistant?

-More and more Americans today are shifting to a career as a CNA.
+Today, more and more Americans are shifting to a career as a CNA.
 But what exactly are the reasons behind the sudden popularity of this career?
 Here are some of the benefits of becoming a certified nursing assistant in the state of Indiana.

-- Increasing Demand – With the depreciating demand of most jobs in the country today, you’re probably wondering why the demand for CNAs is actually growing.
+- Increasing Demand – With the depreciating demand for most jobs in the country today, you’re probably wondering why the demand for CNAs is actually growing.
 This is because of the aging baby boomers.
-As this generation ages, they need more and more health care professionals to take care of them once they are incapable of doing so themselves.
+As this generation ages, they need more and more healthcare professionals to take care of them once they are incapable of doing so themselves.
 If you train to become a CNA, you will be guaranteed that you will find a job once you finish the training.

 Classes for CNA Training in Indiana

 Just like other members of the healthcare team, CNAs are expected to be knowledgeable and competent with their work.
 CNAs need to be aware of the skills that are expected from them and how they can deliver these skills.
 In order for someone to become a competent and skilled CNA, he or she is required to enter a CNA training class.
 Most institutions offering CNA training will require their students to be a high school graduate.
 The training will take 3 months up to a year, depending on the institution and the student.